IWantDayDayUp/cf/paper.md

 where $B_L$ is the total available bandwidth of path set $F_l$.

+During the VNR embedding, both the node mapping and the link mapping must be fulfilled.
+Otherwise, the VNR embedding fails and the given VNR is rejected.

 For example, as shown in `Fig. 1`, the link mapping for the VN request is ${(1, 2) \rightarrow (D, C), ..., }$.

+For better understanding of the VNR embedding, the embedding process of the VNR is depicted in `Fig. 3`.

 ### C. Performance Metrics (评价指标)

+After successfully mapping one VNR, it is essential to define proper metrics so as to evaluate the mapping algorithm.

 - VNR Acceptance Ratio: The long-term average acceptance ratio of arrival VNR(virtual network request) is given by following function: